bchugg/bchugg.github.io/subscribe.md

 image: /assets/images/building.jpeg
 ---

-You can subscribe by email to receive occasional[^1] updates about new essays.
+You can subscribe by email to receive occasional[^1] updates about new essays and research notes.
 I'll send you things I've written and possibly a few other findings worth ingesting.

 [^1]: Probably something like bi-monthly with a standard deviation of a few months ...